ethyca/fides/docs/fides/docs/fides_objects.md

     - Was the answer "yes" to all of the above questions?
         - Yes
     There is a match, and the Privacy Declaration evaluates to "REJECT"!
     ```

+=== "Non-Matching Rule"

+    ```yaml
+    # Example Privacy Rule:

+    - fidesKey: "rejectTargetedMarketing"
+      dataCategories:
+        inclusion: "ANY"
+        values:
+          - customer_content_data
+          - cloud_service_provider_data
+      dataUses:
+        inclusion: ANY
+        values:
+          - provide
+          - market_advertise_or_promote
+          - offer_upgrades_or_upsell
+      dataSubjects:
+        inclusion: NONE
+        values:
+          - trainee
+          - commuter
+      dataQualifier: pseudonymized_data
+      action: REJECT

+    # Example Privacy Declaration:

+    - dataCategories:
+        - "customer_content_data"
+      dataUses: "provide"
+      dataSubjects:
+        - "anonymous_user"
+      dataQualifier: "anonymized_data"
+      dataSets:
+        - "user_data"

+    # Example Evaluation Logic:

+    - Do "ANY" of the dataCategories match?
+        - Yes
+    - Do "ANY" of the dataUses match?
+        - Yes
+    - Do "NONE" of the dataSubjects match?
+        - Yes
+    - Is the dataQualifier at the same level of exposure or higher?
+        - No
+    - Was the answer "yes" to all of the above questions?
+        - No
+    There is no match!
+    ```

 When evaluating against a policy, Fides evaluates all privacy rules and takes the _most_ restrictive position.